fl16180/small-object-detection/README.md

 # small-object-detection

-CS231n project
+CS231n project, Spring 2019

 ## Overview
 Experiments with different models for object detection on the Pascal VOC 2007 dataset.

 See model/ directory for models: SSD300 and SSCoD.
 See <https://github.com/samirsen/small-object-detection/> for Faster R-CNN+GAN

-The implementation of the novel spatial co-occurrence layer is in model/cooc_layers.py
+The implementation of the novel spatial co-occurrence layer is in model/cooc_layers.py.
+This is an extension of the convolutional co-occurrence layer from Shih et al. 2017 (CVPR) for generating local spatial cross-correlation signals.

 ### Requirements